boluocat/learning/python/notebook.md

 # Decorators
+If a function takes another function as an argument, it is called Higher-order function.

 Imagine you have a function that generates a message.
 Your goal is to create another function that takes this original function as an argument and converts the original message into uppercase, without altering the original function's code.